 If only one stream is tunneled and compressed, then little bandwidth savings will be obtained.
 In contrast, multiplexing is helpful to amortize the overhead of the tunnel header over many payloads.

 1.6.
-Overview of Protocols
+Current Standard

-The current standard [TCRTP] defines a way to combine different standard protocols.
-Three layers are considered, as shown in the figure:
+The current standard [TCRTP] defines a way to reduce bandwidth and pps of RTP traffic, by combining three different standard protocols: